MarketSquare/robotframework-style-guide/guides/style_guide.md

 Here, column titles for the [Tags] and [Documentation] are surrounded with square brackets to resemble the Settings syntax.
 This is to distinguish them from the test data.

 #### Test Template in the ***Test Cases*** section.

 #### Task Template in the ***Tasks*** section.

-#### Keywords
-Keyword used as a Template follows general rules for Keywords, except how Tags and Documentations can be set to achieve clear and consistent Test Case formatting.

-Same Tag for all test cases:

-Different Tag and Documentation for each test case:

 #### Test Templates with embedded args - anything different we want to say?